Jaws (film): Accolades

 Jaws won three Academy Awards, those being for Best Film Editing, Best Original Dramatic Score, and Best Sound (Robert Hoyt, Roger Heman, Earl Madery, and John Carter).
 It was also nominated for Best Picture, losing to One Flew Over the Cuckoo's Nest.
 Spielberg greatly resented the fact that he was not nominated for Best Director.

-Along with the Oscar, John Williams's score won the Grammy Award, the BAFTA Award for Best Film Music, and the Golden Globe Award.
+Along with the Academy Award, John Williams and his score won the Grammy Award, the BAFTA Award for Best Film Music, and the Golden Globe Award.
 To her Academy Award, Verna Fields added the American Cinema Editors' Eddie Award for Best Edited Feature Film.

-Jaws was chosen Favorite Movie at the People's Choice Awards.
-It was also nominated for best Film, Director, Actor (Richard Dreyfuss), Editing, and Sound at the 29th British Academy Film Awards, and Best Film–Drama, Director, and Screenplay at the 33rd Golden Globe Awards.
-Spielberg was nominated by the Directors Guild of America for a DGA Award, and the Writers Guild of America nominated Peter Benchley and Carl Gottlieb's script for Best Adapted Drama.
+The film was voted Favorite Movie at the People's Choice Awards.

+It was also nominated for Best Film, Director, Actor (Richard Dreyfuss), Screenplay, Editing and Sound at the 29th British Academy Film Awards, and Best Motion Picture–Drama, Director and Screenplay at the 33rd Golden Globe Awards.
+Spielberg was nominated by the Directors Guild of America for the DGA Award, and the Writers Guild of America nominated Peter Benchley and Carl Gottlieb's script for Best Adapted Drama.